roxk/idlgen/README.md

 2. Properties defined without configured getter or property templates
 3. Import file of projected types, non-authored types referenced in the runtime class

 The above structures require the help of class author to generate.
-The library defined a set of custom attributes, which, when declared on a class or methods, would allow the library to generate the missing pieces.
+The library defined a set of custom attributes, which, when declared on a class or methods, would allow the library to generate specified structures.

 Please see [Idlgen Custom Attributes](#Idlgen-Custom-Attributes) for more details.